tqwhite/js-lightning/README.md

 The simplest usage (and one that is completely valid) is to navigate to a directory that has web pages (.html) or apps (.js) and type `js-lightning`.
 This will publish that directory as a website on the default port, 7000.

 By default, the file paths map one-to-one with the structure of the directory with the exception that js-lightning does not require a file extension for .js files.
-It also understands Node module directories and treats them as if they were files.
+It also understands Node module directories.
+They are evaluated and served as if they were files.

-If a file has a usual HTML extension, it is served as normal (using expressjs static routing).
+If a file has a usual HTML extension (.html, .png, etc), it is served as normal (using expressjs static routing).
 If the path points to a ‘path/filename.js’ or to a module ‘path/moduleDirName’, js-lightning treats it as a dynamic element.

 To support javascript front-end script elements, js-lightning will not interpret .js files contained in any directory that has the string `static` in it.
-This can be used, for example, to add jQuery to a page.
+This can be used, for example, to add .../staticAssets/jQuery.js to a page.

+The siteDirectory can contain a directory called `docRoot`.
+If this is present, files will be served from here instead.
+Files that should not be served directly (node_modules, RSA keys, etc) can be placed in siteDirectory and be accessible to pages/apps being served.

 **PROGRAMMING**